Paul Went Viral in Athens — Modern Paraphrase | nocap.bible

 Athens and All Its Idols 🗿

-While Paul was waiting for Silas and Timothy in Athens, he walked around the city — and what he saw wrecked him.
+While was waiting for and in , he walked around the city — and what he saw wrecked him.
 Athens was absolutely packed with .
 Statues to every deity imaginable.
-The intellectual capital of the ancient world was also one of the most spiritually confused places on earth.
+The intellectual capital of the ancient world was also an exceptionally spiritually confused places on earth.

 Paul's spirit was provoked.
 So he did what he always did: he reasoned in the with the Jews and God-fearing , and then hit the marketplace every single day, talking to whoever would listen.